MysteriousJ/Joystick-Input-Examples/README.md

 ## Inputs
 The basic inputs on joysticks are
 - Buttons, delivered as bitflags.
-- Values for analog sticks and shoulder triggers axes, delivered as signed or unsigned integers.
+- Values for analog sticks and shoulder trigger axes, delivered as signed or unsigned integers.
 Analog sticks have 2 axes and triggers have one.
 - A POV hat for the d-pad.
 This can be implemented as bitflags or an integer representing a direction, such as 1 to the north, 2 to north-east, 3 to east, etc. and 0 for being centered.

 Just like how HID devices are described by a usage page and usage, each input on an HID device is also described by a usage page and usage.
 The standard usages for values are X, Y, Z, Rx, Ry, Rz, Dial, Slider (usages 0x30-0x37 on usage page 1), and Hat Switch (0x39).
 The only consistant ones are X and Y for the left analog stick, and Hat Switch for Dpad; the rest are arbitrary and their names don't have much practical meaning these days.
 Buttons are on usage page 9 with each button getting its own usage, starting at 0x01.
 Subtract 1 from the usage and you'll have the corresponding button index in most APIs.

+Analog sticks are sensitive and produce small input values even when at rest.
+Deadzones are used to ignore the input until it passes a threshold; for example, `if(axis<0.2 && axis>-0.2) axis=0`.
+Deadzones can be applied to individual axes, or both analog stick axes together for [better results](https://www.gamasutra.com/blogs/JoshSutphin/20130416/190541/Doing_Thumbstick_Dead_Zones_Right.php).

 Joysticks may support non-standard inputs such as touchpads and accelerometers.
 For HID devices, these are delivered along with standardized data, but are specific to the device and must be reverse-engineered.
 See [Specialized I/O](#specialized-io) for how to access device-specific data.